LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Training details

+\textbf{Normalization.} Prior to training, we normalize the data following the approach of~\citep{regazzoni2024learning}.
+For bounded data, we scale variables, including the parameter $u$, the space coordinate $\xi$, and the state variable $x$, to the range $[-1,1]$.
+For unbounded data, we standardize the variables to zero mean and unit variance.
+The time step $\Delta t$ in Eq.~\ref{eq:latent_euler} is treated as a hyperparameter during training.

-To determine the optimal hyperparameter choices for LDNets in our shallow water and Kolmogorov flow examples, we automate the hyperparameter search using Bayesian optimization~\cite{wandb}.
+To determine the optimal hyperparameter choices for LDNets in our examples, we automate the hyperparameter search using Bayesian optimization~\citep{wandb}.
 The range of hyperparameters considered is listed in Table~\ref{tab:hyper_range_ldnets}.
-The ``downsample time steps" refers to the number of time steps sampled from the original dataset.
-Meanwhile, ``$\Delta t$ normalize" is the constant used to normalize the time step $\Delta t$ during the evolution of latent states.
+The term ``downsample time steps'' refers to the number of time steps sampled from the original dataset.
+Meanwhile, ``$\Delta t$ normalize'' is a constant used to scale the time step $\Delta t$ during latent state evolution.
+It serves as a practical tool to ensure numerical stability and adjust the effective temporal scale of the latent dynamics, rather than representing a physical time unit.
 The details of further training and optimized hyperparameters are shown in Table~\ref{tab:training_details_ldnets}.
-We also present the training parameters of LSTM encoder in Table.~\ref{tab:training_details_lstm}.
+When fine-tuning the reconstruction network, we set the number of epochs to 1000 and the learning rate to $10^{-4}$.
+We also present the training parameters of the LSTM encoder in Table~\ref{tab:training_details_lstm}.